Houseplants and fresh greenery are key to my neutral decorating style … but first came my love of flowers.

 If you spend any amount of time looking through home magazines, reading decorating blogs or following interior design instagrammers, you’ve undoubtedly noticed that flowers are always part of the equation.
 You can have a perfectly decorated space but until the flowers are in, the room feels somewhat lifeless.

-So how do we incorporate flowers into our homes to bring life and make us happy, even if we don’t have an endless flower budget?
+So here are a few tips for how to incorporate flowers into our homes even if we don’t have an endless flower budget (or garden):

 BRING IN HOUSEPLANTS